Stay up-to-date in pulmonary and critical care. No spam.

 Chronic cough is the scourge both of the coughers themselves, and the doctors who treat them.
-Although rarely medically serious, chronic cough can be surprisingly debilitating by disrupting sufferers’ social and professional lives — church, piano recitals, and business meetings are a few situations that involuntary coughing can mess with your mojo.
+Although rarely medically serious, chronic cough can be surprisingly debilitating by disrupting sufferers' social and professional lives.
 Doctors, for their part, often feel frustrated and powerless in treating chronic cough.
 Although gastroesophageal reflux disease (GERD), asthma, ACE inhibitor use, and post-nasal drip (upper airway cough syndrome) are the most common causes, there is no reliable test to identify the cause of chronic cough, and many patients do not respond to therapies for these conditions.
-Antitussives usually don’t work either, although slow-release morphine seems to.
+Antitussives usually don't work either, although slow-release morphine seems to.

 What They Did